juniorbnkr/ozain/README.md

 Will return:
 > **Happy is the one who takes your babies and smashes them against the rocks!**

-    USFM is a standart markdown for digital versions of Bible in diffent languages.
+    USFM is a standard markdown for digital versions of the Bible in different languages.
-    Organized by United Bible Societies, the USFM format is a attempt to unify the digital format for Bible texts in a single markdown.
+    Organized by United Bible Societies, the USFM format is an attempt to unify the digital format for Bible texts in a single markdown.

     for more information, see: https://paratext.org/usfm/
     THis Lib is recommended for simplified versions (usfm-s)